cvxgrp/cvxmarkowitz/CONTRIBUTING.md

 ## Building cvxmarkowitz from source

 You'll need to build cvxmarkowitz locally in order to start editing code.
-To install cvxmarkowitz from source, clone the Github repository, navigate to the repository root, and run the following command:
+To install cvxmarkowitz from source, clone the Github repository, navigate to its root, and run the following command:

 ```bash
 make install